-More legal skirmishes have occurred in an almost four-year discovery period to obtain documents from recalcitrant U.S. agencies that might shed light on the murder of Benjamin Linder, a U.S. engineer who was murdered in 1987 by the U.S. supported contras in Nicaragua.
+The past year was dominated by discovery disputes related to CCR’s efforts to obtain U.S. government documents that might shed light on the death of Benjamin Linder, a U.S. engineer who was murdered in 1987 by U.S.-supported contras in Nicaragua.

 In 1988, CCR filed suit in federal district court in Miami against the contra organizations and their leaders, charging them with Linder’s death.
 (Linder and two Nicaraguans were murdered in April 1987 by contras who attacked then while they were constructing a small dam in a poor, rural area of Nicaragua.)
 Linder’s father, mother, sister, and brother asserted a cause of action under international law and the wrongful death law of Florida–the state in which the contras then had their headquarters and where much of their leadership lived.

 In 1990 the district court dismissed the case on the political question grounds–a discretionary doctrine that precludes federal courts from deciding cases that could interfere with foreign policy.
 But in a precedent-setting opinion, the appeals court reversed in 1992, signifying, for the first time, that tort suits–suits for damages– could be based on violations of the customary laws of war.

 CCR subpoenaed government documents relevant to the case in late 1993.
 A year an da half later, after the government refused to even discuss complying with the subpoenas, the court ordered it to produce some documents in July 1995.
 However, the NSA refused to cooperate, and the lower court sustained this position on administrative grounds, which CCR asserted did not properly balance “plaintiffs’ need for information with the government’s need for secrecy.”